mwaugh0328/Notes/what-is-git-how-to-use.md

 It is very simple to download.

 * Go [here](https://git-scm.com/) and follow the instructions...
 I don't know much so I just followed the default options.
-* Open GitBash which is basically the command line/terminal part of git.
+* Open the command prompt or GitBash (which is basically the command line/terminal part of git).
 And enter the following commands which will assign you a username and an email.
 This will be relevant when interfacing with GitHUB

 ```
 git config --global user.name "username"